Enlargement in limbo despite EU-Western Balkans summit

 "The Afghan crisis will give a push to all those politicians in the EU who are against immigration and who play with such issues for their own goals," he added.

-"The presidential elections are a priority for France next year and they will not have much time for us [before then]," a North Macedonian diplomatic source also said.
+"The presidential elections are a priority for France next year and they will not have much time for us [before then]," a North Macedonian source also said.

 Skopje believes France and Germany support opening EU accession talks in the long term.

 "The entire German political class supports our demand for negotiations ...
-I think that just the [far-right] AfD [party] is against it," the diplomatic source noted.
+I think that just the [far-right] AfD [party] is against it," the source noted.

 But the source added: "This [Brdo] summit will not be dedicated to enlargement.
 Rather, we expect a commitment from the EU for an economic recovery plan for the Western Balkans".